Roman Glass in The Corning Museum of Glass Volume One

 Section E is a record of 20 blown glass objects with picked-up or blobbed decoration.
 Included are first-century vessels decorated with small fragments of glass picked up on the parison and either left in relief or marvered and enlarged by further inflation, and third- to fifth-century objects decorated with blobs.

 Finally, section F describes 104 objects with cut, engraved, and wheel-abraded decoration.
 This rich collection ranges in date from the first to the fourth centuries and includes such spectacular pieces as a cage cup, the Populonia Bottle, and a cup depicting the miracle of Christ healing the paralytic.

 Each catalog entry consists of a detailed description, usually accompanied by a comment on the significance of the object and notes on similar pieces in other collections.
-Almost every object is illustrated by a color photograph.
-Objects in sections K, L, and N have a line drawing that shows the profile.
-The volume also includes concordances, indexes, and an extensive bibliography.
+Every object is illustrated, in most cases by a color photograph and a line drawing that shows the profile.
+The volume also includes concordances and an extensive bibliography.